microsoft/dicom-server/tools/scale-testing/ReadMe.md

     c) It should auto populate your subscriptions, select the one containing your resource group, pick your resource groups from the list below and select the available App Service.
     d) After it creates a profile, click the edit icon next to 'WebJobType'.
     e) In the pop-up menu, change 'WebJobType' to 'Continuous' and update the WebJob Name to 'MessageHandler' and click 'Save'.
     f) Double-check the values and then click 'Publish' when you are ready.
+    g) After publishing, go to the WebJobs menu in the scale testing app service and start the service.
 6. After the service bus topic is empty and the run is completed, delete the web job by going to the app service's WebJobs menu.

 ### Download Blob Names